 Analog Devices connected to an IP Network

 Analog Terminal Adapters (ATA) convert analog voice signals into digital IP packets.
-ATAs support many features including caller ID, Call Waiting and Call Forwarding.
+ATAs support many features including Caller ID, Call Waiting and Call Forwarding.
 ATAs support multiple protocols, including SIP.
 They also support detection of call progress tones.
 However, there are no guidelines or standards requiring ATAs to support STIR/SHAKEN authentication and verification functions.

 Given that the end user is served by an IP network, the available STIR/SHAKEN information may be relayed to an analytics service that could provide a useful text-based message reflecting the results of the analytics in the conventional CNAM or extended display of the analog device - to the extent allowed by the device display capabilities.